phunware/maas-cms-ios-sdk/README.md

-MaaSCMS iOS SDK
+MaaSCME iOS SDK
 ================

 Version 1.0.1

-This is the iOS SDK for the MaaS Content Management System module.
+This is the iOS SDK for the MaaS Content Management Engine module.
 Visit http://maas.phunware.com/ for more details and to sign up.